nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_1.md

 We need two files for this tutorial.
 Click the links and save them in the directory you created above: 1) [environment.yml](./snakemake_tutorial_docs/environment.yml) and 2) [Snakefile](./snakemake_tutorial_docs/Snakefile.py).

-Rename the `Snakefile.py` to `Snakefile`.
+Rename the "Snakefile.py" to "Snakefile".
 There should be no file extension (we just added it so you'd be able to download the file!).

-### 2. Create new conda environment:
+### Step 2: Create new conda environment:

-The environment.yml file tells conda 1) where to look for the software installations under 'channels' and 2) what software to install under 'dependencies'.
+The "environment.yml" file tells conda 1) where to look for the software installations under "channels" and 2) what software to install under "dependencies".
 You can also specify specific software versions, otherwise conda will download the most up-to-date version.
 Here are the specifications we'll use for this tutorial:

 channels: